HanaHirose/My-First-Ever-Game/README.md

 - Unity 2021.3.8f1
 - C#

+## C# Scripts Location
+The C# code for this project is located in the `Scripts` folder within the `Assets` directory.
+Please note there is a typographical error in the folder name, and it is actually named `Scrips`.

 ## Contribution
 This project is developed as a personal hobby and is not open for contributions.